harshalbhope/prefect/README.md

 $ prefect backend cloud
 ```

-To use Prefect Server as the backend, run the following command to configure Prefect for local orchestration:
+To use Prefect Server as the backend, please run the following command to configure Prefect for local orchestration:

 ```bash
 $ prefect backend server